ignaciotcrespo/frutilla/README.md

     androidTestCompile 'com.android.support.test:runner:0.3'

 Frutilla is still in development, but functional.
-I appreciate any kind of feedback.
+I appreciate any kind of feedback to itcrespo@gmail.com

+Pending:
+- exporting xml/html reports with the descriptions
+- linking reports to official specifications

+***

 Why Frutilla?
 In my land when something good was added to another good thing we say "es la frutilla del postre", similar to "the icing in the cake".